venj/Sugar_Linux/Readme.markdown

 This is a test for how Swift package manager works on Linux platform.
 Do no use in real project.

-Anyway, I will make [Sugar](https://github.com/venj/Sugar) project cross-platform is possible in future.
+Anyway, I will make [Sugar](https://github.com/venj/Sugar) project cross-platform if possible in future.